russelljjarvis/ScienceAccess/README.md

 # Overview
 Understanding a big word is hard, so when big ideas are written down with lots of big words, this large pile of big words is also hard to understand.

-We used a computer to quickly visit and read many different websites to see how hard each piece of writing was to understand.
 People may avoid learning hard ideas, only because too many hard words are encountered in the process.
 We think we can help by explaining the problem with smaller words, and by creating tools to address the problem.

 ### Why Are We Doing This?
-We want to promote clearer and simpler writing in science, by encorouging scientists in the same field to compete with each other over writing more clearly.
+We want to promote writing in science that is easy to read.
+And we feel that there is not a resource that gives scientists adequate feedback on the readbaility of their work.
+Such a tool may encorouge scientists to write in a way that is more readable to a broad audience.

 ### How Are we Doing This?
-We are doing this by creating a data-driven tool that can deliver information about readability to a scientisit about their work or the work of scientists.

-### Machine Estimation of Writing Complexity:
-The accessibility of written word can be approximated by a computer program that reads over the text and guesses the mental difficulty, associated with comprehending a written document.
-The computer program maps reading difficult onto a quantity that is informed by the cognitive load of the writing, and the number of years of schooling needed to decode the language in the document.
-For convenience, we can refer to the difficulty associated with the text as the 'complexity' of the document.
+We are doing this by creating a data-driven tool that can deliver information about readability to a scientist about their work or the work of other scientists in their field.
+Specifically, we used a computer to quickly visit and read many different websites to see how hard each piece of writing was to understand.
+The computer program maps the content with regard to the number of years of schooling needed to decode the language in the document.
+Thus, we can think of the complexity score similar to reading or grade level.

 ### How do some well-known texts do?

-First, we sample some extremes in writing style, and then we will tabulate results, so we have some nice reference points to help us to make sense of other results.
-On the lower and upper limits we have: XKCD: [Pushing the limits of extremely readable science](http://splasho.com/upgoer5/library.php) and for some comparison, we wanted to check some [Machine generated postmodern nonesense](http://www.elsewhere.org/pomo/)
+After calculating the score for a given author, we display this score with regard to other sampled texts.
+This gives some reference points to help make sense of the results.
+On the lower and upper limits we have: Upgoer 5: [Pushing the limits of extremely readable science](http://splasho.com/upgoer5/library.php) and for some comparison, we wanted to check some [Machine generated postmodern nonesense](http://www.elsewhere.org/pomo/)

-We can thiink of the complexity score similar to reading or grade level.

 | Text Source | Mean Complexity | Description |
 |----------|----------|:-------------:|